Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Appendix - Experimental details

 \paragraph{Ability to select optimal trials} We also determine if our model is able to identify the optimal performing learning rate schedules from the data.
-To test this we supply the latent ODE with the first epoch of training data for each parametric schedule configuration and then ask the model to extrapolate, which trial will have the largest validation accuracy at the final epoch.
+To test this we supply the latent ODE with the first epoch of training data for each parametric schedule configuration and then ask the model to extrapolate which trial will have the largest validation accuracy at the final epoch.
 We perform this test for each dataset--model combination, listing the ranking of the final validation accuracy of the chosen trial (out of 100 trials) with the final validation accuracy of that trial, as well as the final accuracy of the single best trial.
-As we are not averaging over seeds, the maximum final accuracy reported here are slightly higher than in \autoref{tab:results}. \begin{itemize}[noitemsep, topsep=0pt, parsep=1pt, partopsep=0pt] \item FaMNIST (CNN): selected $2^{nd}$ best trial; final accuracy $94.3\%$; best final accuracy $94.3\%$ \item FaMNIST (ResNet): selected $10^{th}$ best trial; final accuracy $93.9\%$; best final accuracy $94.3\%$ \item CIFAR100: selected $4^{th}$ best trial; final accuracy $73.8\%$; best final accuracy $74.1\%$ \item ImageNet: selected $2^{nd}$ best trial; final accuracy $74.4\%$; best final accuracy $74.7\%$ \item Transformer: selected $2^{nd}$ best trial; final accuracy $57.46\%$; best final accuracy $57.47\%$ \end{itemize} We see that via observing the training metrics of first epoch, our trained LODE models perform very well in determining which trial leads to the best final validation accuracy.
+As we are not averaging over seeds, the maximum final accuracy reported here is slightly higher than in \autoref{tab:results}.
+In all tests, we correctly ranked the best performing hyperparameters.
+The results below show our ability to adequately distinguish between best performing individual seeds within each hyperparameter trial. \begin{itemize}[noitemsep, topsep=0pt, parsep=1pt, partopsep=0pt] \item FaMNIST (CNN): selected $2^{nd}$ best trial; final accuracy $94.3\%$; best final accuracy $94.3\%$ \item FaMNIST (ResNet): selected $10^{th}$ best trial; final accuracy $93.9\%$; best final accuracy $94.3\%$ \item CIFAR100: selected $4^{th}$ best trial; final accuracy $73.8\%$; best final accuracy $74.1\%$ \item ImageNet: selected $2^{nd}$ best trial; final accuracy $74.4\%$; best final accuracy $74.7\%$ \item Transformer: selected $2^{nd}$ best trial; final accuracy $57.46\%$; best final accuracy $57.47\%$ \end{itemize} We see that via observing the training metrics of first epoch, our trained LODE models perform very well in determining which trial leads to the best final validation accuracy.
 This result, combined with the accurate reconstruction of the learning rate schedules demonstrated in \autoref{fig:traj} and \autoref{tab:predictions}, give us confidence that the trained LODE models are learning useful latent representations that capture the underlying training dynamics and can reliably guide learning rate selection from early signals.